Skip to contents

 Posit Workbench and Posit Connect

-Both Posit Workbench and Posit Connect benefit from Posit Package Manager binary R packages, which avoid source compilation entirely for the distributions they support. use_ppm("user") writes the .Rprofile fragment that points R at the right binary repository.
+Both Posit Workbench and Posit Connect benefit from Posit Package Manager binary R packages, which avoid source compilation entirely for the distributions they support. use_ppm("user") prints the .Rprofile fragment that points R at the right binary repository; pass dry_run = FALSE and an explicit path to write it.

 For Connect specifically, server administrators usually configure the repository at the server level, so end users only need the application code, not .Rprofile edits.